-Of the many sights, Nusa Lembongan has to offer during your stay at 353 Degrees North, a glimpse of the mysterious giant Mola mola will be a guaranteed highlight.
+Of the many sights, Nusa Lembongan has to offer during your stay at 353 Degrees North, a glimpse of the mysterious giant Mola mola will surely be an unforgettable and incredible highlight.

 Incredibly, they have been known to get up to 3.3 m (10.8 ft) in length, 4.2 m (14 ft) across the fins and up to 2,300 kg (5,100 lb) in mass.

-Nusa Lembongan Mola mola season: July – September
+Nusa Lembongan Mola mola season: Late July – November

 Mola mola diving trips